Close Menu

 NASA has been given the green light to proceed with mission DART (Double Asteroid Redirection Test), which essentially means trying to change the course of an asteroid by crashing a satellite into it.

-If a devastating large asteroid was headed right for Earth — although very unlikely – it is actually inevitable to happen eventually in the very long term.
+If a devastating large asteroid were headed right for Earth, although very unlikely, it is actually inevitable to happen eventually in the very long term.
 Therefore, NASA and other space institutions need to establish how to deal with this fact, and one idea is to build a spacecraft that could simply slam into an asteroid while it is still far away from Earth, altering its trajectory just enough for it to safely fly by our home planet instead of into it.

-NASA will now test this idea by crashing a refrigerator size object against the asteroid Didymos B, which is about 160 meters wide – wich is actually a binary asteroid with two bodies, hence the name Didymos, Greek for “twin.” – in order to get the asteroid Didymos A, which is about 800 meters wide, to change course.
+NASA will now test this idea by crashing a refrigerator-sized object against the asteroid Didymos B, which is about 160 meters wide, which is actually a binary asteroid with two bodies, hence the name Didymos, Greek for “twin.” – in order to get the asteroid Didymos A, which is about 800 meters wide, to change course.

 “A binary asteroid is the perfect natural laboratory for this test.
 The fact that Didymos B is in orbit around Didymos A makes it easier to see the results of the impact and ensures that the experiment does not change the orbit of the pair around The sun. “